PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 Note: Actually, there is nothing stopping you from defining words (including classes) with names that already exist in the Mops dictionary.
 In fact, you may have discovered that Mops will not complain if you do this!
-While this is an intentional part of Mops\' design, it is generally not a good idea to redefine words already in the dictionary unless you have a good idea of what you are trying to accomplish.
+While this is an intentional part of Mops' design, it is generally not a good idea to redefine words already in the dictionary unless you have a good idea of what you are trying to accomplish.